shehanm95/DryFish.com/README.md

-Here’s a sample `README.md` document for your project:

----

 # Dry Fish E-Commerce Store

 A sample e-commerce website for a Dry Fish store.
 This project showcases an online store for selling dry fish, allowing users to browse products, view product details, add items to the cart, and proceed to checkout.